okfn/opendatahandbook/solutions/en/nyc-ride-sharing-research/index.md

 countries: USA
 region: North America
 cost:
+problem: The Intersection of Ride-sharing and Public Transit
 ---
 While getting data from private enterprises, will be difficult for the foreseeable future, mobile and public transit data can shed light on transportation services, public and private alike.